 \section{Wireless Links: Classical and Quantum}

 Classical digital information describes discrete states.
 Each state can be represented by a digit or a sequence of digits.
 A bit distinguishes two states.
 Bits $0/1$ can be universally used to describe digital information.
 For instance, a data packet is a sequence of bits.
 In terms of physical information carriers, classical wireless communication typically relies on radio waves, but it can also use Free Space Optical (FSO) transmission, for example employing on/off-keying.
 The general procedure at a classical wireless transmitter is to retrieve the data from some memory or processing unit, map it onto the wireless physical carrier, and send it to the receiver.
-The role of the designer is to make the modulated waveforms distinguishable by the receiver, despite noise or other channel impairments.
+The role of the designer is to make the modulated waveforms distinguishable by the receiver, despite noise or other channel impairments. \pp{Fig.~\ref{fig:transmission}(a) depicts classical communication, where the sender Alice sends a \emph{copy} of its data to the receiver Bob.}

-Fig.~\ref{fig:transmission}(a) depicts classical communication, but things are quite different for quantum information, as shown in Figs.~\ref{fig:transmission}(b) and (c).
-The basic unit is a \emph{qubit} and, for the moment, it is sufficient to say that the state of the qubit is represented by a pair of complex numbers $(\alpha,\beta)$, such that $|\alpha|^2+|\beta|^2=1$.
+\pp{Many things are quite different for quantum information.
+To start with, the} basic unit is a \emph{qubit} and, for the moment, it is sufficient to say that the state of the qubit is represented by a pair of complex numbers $(\alpha,\beta)$, such that $|\alpha|^2+|\beta|^2=1$.
 A communication engineer may get an immediate urge to modulate information into $\alpha$ and $\beta$, considering that they are continuous variables and can, theoretically, contain an infinite number of classical bits.